Equivariant eta forms and equivariant differential $K$-theory: Equivariant K-theory

 We denote by $\mF\sim \mF'$ if $\ind(D(\mF))=\ind(D(\mF'))$.
 It is an equivalent relation and compatible with the semigroup structure.
 So $\mathrm{F}_G^*(B)/\sim$ is a semigroup and the map

 is an injective semigroup homomorphism.

 By Definition \ref{d041}, we have

 After defining $-\mF:=\mF^{\mathrm{op}}$, the semigroup $\mathrm{F}_G^*(B)/\sim$ can be regarded as an abelian group.
 So, by (\ref{d042}), the equivariant index map in (\ref{d172}) is a group homomorphism.
-Furthermore, by (\ref{d170}), the equivariant index map in (\ref{d172}) is a ring homomorphism.
-The following proposition is proved in \cite{MR3182258}.
-We sketch the proof for completion.
+Note that $K_G^*(B)$ has a ring structure \cite{AtK}, and by (\ref{d127}), (\ref{d170}) holds for any $\mF, \mF'\in \mathrm{F}_G^*(B)$.
+Thus the equivariant index map in (\ref{d172}) is also a ring homomorphism.
+In fact, it is even a ring isomorphism \cite[\S 2.5.5]{BS13}.
+We rewrite the proof in our notation here for the completeness.

 \begin{prop} The equivariant index map $\ind$ in (\ref{d172}) is surjective.
 In other words, we have the $\Z_2$-graded ring isomorphism

 \end{prop} \begin{proof} When $*=0$, we can get the proposition directly from Example \ref{d129} a) or b).